amethon/www/_shelf/journal2.md

 However, before I could retire for the night, Dr. Pierre Dupont, the medical officer, requested a private conversation with me.
 He expressed his concern for the health and well-being of the crew during the long voyage ahead and the potential risks we may face.
 His words gave me pause as I had not considered the challenges that lay ahead.
 I assured him that I would do all in my power to ensure the safety and well-being of the crew.

 As I lay in my cabin, I am filled with a mixture of exhilaration and trepidation for the expedition to come.
 But I am unwavering in my ambition to face any challenges with courage and determination, and I have faith that together, we will achieve great things.
-Until next time, dear journal.

-Sincerely,
+Until next time,

 Jules Verne